-In light of COVID-19, the promotion of events might happen differently in 2020.
+In light of COVID-19, the promotion of events might still be happening differently in 2021.
 Digital marketing may take a larger role in promotion efforts as we all follow health regulations and avoid physical gathering.
-Find the text highlighted in yellow for special information related to this year.
+Find the text highlighted in yellow for special information.
 We hope you can still use most of the information below to help you promote your Culture Days programs.

 You’ve planned your Culture Days event, now it’s time to get everybody excited about attending it!
 Once registered, your event will be promoted on the Culture Days website where you’ll have access to a variety of resources.
 However, there are many tools at your disposal to get the most out of marketing and promoting your event.